 Other/Inert Ingredients in Pesticides

-- Some recognizable other/inert ingredients are kerosene, propane and other petroleum products, wintergreen oil, peanuts, beeswax and salt.
+- Examples of other/inert ingredients include kerosene, propane and other petroleum products, wintergreen oil, peanuts, beeswax, and salt.

 - There are maximum residue limits (tolerances) for other ingredients that are used on food.

-- The same chemical might be an active ingredient in one product and an other ingredient in other products.
+- The same chemical might be an active ingredient in one product and an other ingredient in a different product.

-- Only certain other ingredients are allowed to be used in Minimum Risk Pesticides and pesticides for organic production systems.
+- Only certain other ingredients may be used in Minimum Risk Pesticides and pesticides for organic production systems.

 If you have questions about this, or any pesticide-related topic, please call NPIC at 800-858-7378 (8:00am - 12:00pm PST), or email us at email@example.com.